KSAklfszf921/riksdag-tal-analys/README.md

 npm run build
 ```

-The compiled site is written to `public_html/index.html` as a single file with
+Running the build command first copies `index.template.html` to `index.html`,
+then compiles the site into a single-file bundle.
+The resulting
-all scripts and styles inlined.
-This repo already includes a copy of that file
+`index.html` contains all scripts and styles inlined, so you can open it
+directly without any server.
+A copy is also written to `public_html/index.html`
-so you can open it directly without running the build.
-Upload the bundled file
+for convenience.
+Upload the bundled file (and optional `robots.txt`) to your
-(and optional `robots.txt`) to your server's `public_html` directory.
+server's `public_html` directory.

 ## Can I connect a custom domain to my Lovable project?